Contents

 New Code:

-• The new code now has a cooling off period of 14 days
+- The updated Code mandates a cooling off period of 14 days.

-• The cooling off period now also resets when the franchisee gets a copy of the lease and the premises is leased from or licenced by the franchisee from the franchisor or its associate (clause 26(1)).
+- This period resets when the franchisee receives a copy of the lease and, if the premises are leased or licensed from the franchisor or its associate (clause 26(1)), the cooling off provision applies to the franchise agreement separately.

-• It has also been extended to include sales of the business when the existing franchise agreement is transferred (clause 26A).
+- The extension also applies to the sale of the franchised business when the existing franchise agreement is transferred (clause 26A).

-• Clause 26B now gives franchisees the right to propose termination at any time.
+- Clause 26B now grants franchisees the right to propose termination at any time, with the franchisor required to respond within 28 days.

 Impact: